kusumotonorio/factlog/README.md

 L[ Tom Jerry Nibbles ] .
 ⟹ L[ Tom Jerry Nibbles ]
 ```
+Note that the list used with logica is logica's own, not the `lists` vocabulary that Factor normally has.

 The syntax of list descriptions allows you to describe "head" and "tail".
 ```
 L[ HEAD | TAIL ]